sodapopcan/vim-mixer/README.md

 ## Recommended Plugins

 - [elixir.vim](https://github.com/elixir-editors/vim-elixir)

-  - Not strictly required for nvimmers.
+  Not strictly required for nvimmers.

 - [closetag](https://github.com/alvan/vim-closetag)

-  - Auto-close HTML tags.
-Mixer is aware of this plugin and will auto-activate it when your cursor is inside `~H` or `~F`.
+  Auto-close HTML tags.
+Mixer is aware of this plugin and will extend `g:closetag_regions` for you do it will work with your cursor inside `~H` or `~F`.
+Due to the way closetag is implemented, you must configure the appropriate filetypes on your own.

 - [splitjoin.vim](https://github.com/AndrewRadev/splitjoin.vim)

-  - Among other things, it lets you pipe and unpipe args.
+  Among other things, it lets you pipe and unpipe args, though unnecessary if you use snippets or the like.

 - [endwise.vim](https://github.com/tpope/vim-endwise)

-  - Auto-adds `end` after hitting `<cr>` in insert mode.
+  Auto-adds `end` after hitting `<cr>` in insert mode.

 -------------------
   - With your cursor within the `index` controller action, `:R` will take you to